I’m currently in Indonesia

 When choosing a luxury hotel in Komodo, the first question to answer is whether you want to stay in the town of Labuan Bajo or in an island resort.

 Staying in town gives you access to the best restaurants and your choice of day tours.
 You can talk to multiple dive shops and choose the one that dives the sites you want.
 You can also ensure that the group composition matches your experience level.
-Staying on a private island give you much more of a holiday feel.
-It will be more peaceful and allows you to relax on the beach
+Staying on a private island gives you much more of a holiday feel.
+It will be more peaceful and allow you to relax on the beach

 Best Luxury hotels in Labuan Bajo